[ Printer Friendly Version ] [ Report Abuse ]

 Hermione was quite impressed with the quality of the meal.
 The mood seemed to become more and more relaxed as the night progressed and the wine flowed.
 The friends where joking and laughing as their plates disappeared.
 Over cheesecake and more wine the conversation grew serious, yet happy.

-"Harry and I have set a date for the wedding," Ginny announced, holding her fiancé's hand, "August the sixteenth,"
+"Harry and I have set a date for the wedding," Ginny announced, holding her fiancé's hand, "May the second," Ginny watched Hermine anxiously.

 "Hermione," started Ginny, staring her straight in the eyes, "I would like you to be my maid of honour!" she smiled ear to ear, waiting for Hermione's response.